 NON-FIELD OFFICIALS MEETINGS AND GAME DUTIES?

-An alternate official will be one non-field official who would go into the game at any position given the unlikely event an official goes down with an injury or illness during their Friday night or Saturday game.
+An alternate official will be one Non-field official who would go into the game at any position given the unlikely event an official goes down with an injury or illness during Saturday game.
 This alternate official would be in uniform, on the sideline, and would go into the game only if there is an injured or ill official.
-Similar to major conferences, this official may be utilized as a penalty recorder if the crew so chooses, or they may use any other non-field official as the penalty recorder.
-The crew alternate official will be selected by the Crew Mentor and can be appointed at any time prior to the official start of SASA at 8:00 AM, on May 18th.
+Similar to major conferences, this official may be utilized as a penalty recorder if the crew so chooses, or they may use any other Non-field official as the penalty recorder.
+The crew alternate official will be selected by the Crew Mentor and can be appointed at any time prior to the official start of SASA at 8:00 AM, on May 28th.
 In other words, the alternate could be selected months in advance, or, after inner-crew competitions and announced the day before the Academy.
-If needed to go into the game, the alternate official needs to be in a conforming uniform except the position placard on the back of his uniform.
+If needed to go into the game, the alternate official needs to be in a conforming uniform except for the position placard on the back of the uniform.
 Also, the alternate official must go in at the position the injured official vacated; except for an injured Referee or Umpire, in which case a double switch is allowed.
-If an on-field official must withdraw and cannot attend the Academy, for whatever reason prior to the start of the Academy, the decision with whom to replace that official with a non-field official will be left to the final discretion of the SASA Director and may or may not involve the alternate official.
+If an On-field official must withdraw and cannot attend the Academy, for whatever reason prior to the start of the Academy, the decision with whom to replace that official with a Non-field official will be left to the final discretion of the SASA Director and may or may not involve the alternate official.

 We anticipate taking photographs as crews and staff Thursday evening prior to the group social.
-We ask the entire crew to be similarly dressed (in full game uniform, or sports jackets, or matching polo shirts, etc.) There is no separation between non and on-field officials.
-So if the on-field want to be in uniforms, then the non-field will also be in uniform.
+We ask the entire crew to be similarly dressed (in full game uniform, or sports jackets, or matching polo shirts, etc.) There is no separation between non and On-field officials.
+So if the On-field want to be in uniforms, then the Non-field will also be in uniform.
 We will allow each crew to make that decision as a crew.
-We will be providing Stars and Stripes Academy t-shirts to all officials, so there is that option if you so choose.

 NCAA COORDINATORS IN ATTENDANCE?